 3. Contracts and Agreements

 A deep dive into all contracts and agreements is essential.
-This includes customer contracts, supplier agreements, partnerships, and employee contracts.
+This includes customer contracts, supplier agreements, partnerships, and employee agreements.
 For startups with significant real estate holdings or leases, reviewing terms, ensuring clear title, and identifying any potential encumbrances or liabilities is vital.
 The goal is to spot any unfavorable terms or clauses that might restrict the startup’s growth or operations, especially those related to exclusivity, termination, or breach penalties.

 4. Regulatory Compliance, Litigations, and the Founding Team: